Leadmre/autumn-school-work-group/README.md

 2- Use premise to estimate the amount of cars needed to deliver the function unit (pkm/yr) for passenger car electric
-----> delivery: number of cars need to provide the function unit 3- MFA to transport the stocks by 2050 into inflow and outflow ------> delivery: socks turn into inflows and outflows 4- use LCA again to link the inflows and outflows and estmate the environmental impacts in GWP, IPCC method 5- produce graphics and discussion.
+----> delivery: number of cars need to provide the function unit 3- MFA to transport the stocks by 2050 into inflow and outflow ------> delivery: socks turn into inflows and outflows 4- use LCA again to link the inflows and outflows and estimate the environmental impacts in GWP, IPCC method 5- produce graphics and discussion.